Chilean schooner Ancud (1843): Back to Ancud

 On July 26, they tried to pass Taitao Peninsula, but bad weather, together with a failure of the rudder and a starboard crack drove them back to seek shelter again in Puerto Americano, arriving there on August 2.
 The next day Williams sent Miller, Philippi and five more men by boat back to Chiloé with orders to reach Dalcahue, about 300 km away, and from there travel by road about 80 km to Ancud to get supplies, the rudder repaired and inform the governor about their journey.
 They returned 23 days later with a boat carrying supplies.

 After discovering a smuggling plot by the Enterprise, Williams ordered its captain to withdraw his ship from Puerto Americano.
 As he did not obey, the next day the brig was seized and Williams threatened to fire on them if they ignored the order.
 The Enterprise was retired from Puerto Americano to a beach nearby and the next day, when the schooner Ancud had left to continue his journey, was reported to Americans that if they were meeting them again in Chilean territory without a formal permission of local authorities they will proceed to confiscate the boat.

 Strait of Magellan

-Continued south, they were baptizing the landforms that were not named on their maps.
+Continuing south, they were naming landforms that were not called out on their maps.

-When they reach Punta Santa Ana, already in the Strait, on September 21, 1843, all the crew of the schooner went ashore and took formal possession of the surrounding territory on behalf of Chile and started the process to build Fuerte Bulnes.
+When they reached Punta Santa Ana in the Strait on September 21, 1843, all the crew of the schooner went ashore and took formal possession of the surrounding territory on behalf of Chile and started the process to build Fuerte Bulnes.

 Before leaving to scout eastward on September 26 they left in Santa Ana a sign engraved with the words "Republic of Chile" and "Viva Chile!".
 After scouting the area, and having met a tribe of Tehuelches, they left the strait on 4 December to their way back.